 - Lifetime Value (LTV).
 The average income generated by each user during their lifetime in your app.
 This is the most important metric to determine an app’s long term profitability; in fact, many mobile marketing strategies fail because their LTVs are lower than their acquisition cost for each user.

 - A user’s average lifetime.
 Closely related to the LTV, this metric tells us how long users remain active for.
 The longer we can make it, higher the Lifetime Value will be and higher the chances of monetizing our app.

-The ASO is the App Store Optimization, or the process of optimizing an application to appear in the top search results on the app stores, and therefore gets more downloads.
-If you do decide to create an application, it is essential to pay special attention to this point, since over 63% of users downloading smartphone apps are through some of the App Stores.
-It is essential to work keywords (important to be descriptive and give priority to quality over quantity).
-You also need to be very careful about the categories in which you introduce your app, since this choice can make the difference between a success and a failure.
+ASO, or App Store Optimization, is the process of optimizing an application to appear in the top search results on the app stores, and therefore get more downloads.
+Over 63% of users downloading smartphone apps do so through the Google, Android or iOS App Stores.
+It is essential to choose keywords that work.
+You also need to be careful about the categoriesyou introduce your app in, since this choice can make the difference between success and a failure.

 Additionally, social ads are one of the most effective ways to promote an app.
-Some of these solutions, such as Facebook Ads and Twitter Ads, have specialized formats to attract new users to an app, or increase app engagement.
+Facebook Ads and Twitter Ads, for example, have specialized formats to attract new users to an app, or increase app engagement.
 But how do you know if you are getting what you want?
 Follow these metrics:

 - CPI (Cost Per Installation).
 It is calculated by dividing the advertising costs by the number of installations achieved.
-As I mentioned before, the importance of the number of installations is relative, so don’t rely on this metric alone.
+Remember that the importance of the number of installations is relative, so don’t rely on this metric alone.